fiunchinho/dockerize-me/README.md

     -t your_image .
 ```

+This has generated a Dockerfile.
 If you have selected to use a docker entrypoint, a file called `docker-entrypoint.sh` will be generated.
 Before building your image, give execution permissions to this file.

+## Motivation
+This project allow people to easily create nice Dockerfiles to dockerize their applications.
+Besides, it's a way to document how to craft good Docker images.

 ## Images
 This tool uses the following images to keep your Docker images as tiny as possible